munificent/craftinginterpreters/book/global-variables.md

 ## Assignment

 Throughout this book, I've tried to keep you on a fairly safe and easy path.
-I don't avoid hard problems, but I try to not make the solutions harder than they need to be.
-Alas, other design choices in our <span name="jlox">bytecode</span>
-compiler make assignment more annoying to implement than it might otherwise be.
+I don't avoid hard *problems*, but I try to not make the *solutions* more complex than they need to be.
+Alas, other design choices in our <span name="jlox">bytecode</span> compiler make assignment annoying to implement.

 <aside name="jlox">